TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 **Objective:**

 - This project uses SQL (Google BigQuery) to analyze sales, production, and purchasing data from the **AdventureWorks dataset**
-- It answers 8 specific business questions covering sales performance, category growth, top-performing territories, discount efficiency, customer retention, inventory trends, stock-to-sales ratio, and pending purchase orders
+- It answers 8 specific business questions covering **Sales Performance, Customer Retention, and Inventory Optimization**
 - The goal is to turn raw transactional and operational data into clear, actionable insights for the business

 **Main business question:**